-- Transfer credit is granted only from institutions accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent. - Developmental course work does not transfer. - Credits from institutions that operate on a quarter system calendar are transferred by multiplying the quarter hours by two-thirds in order to equal semester credits.
+- Transfer credit is granted only from institutions accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with an earned grade of "C" or better. - Developmental coursework does not transfer. - Credits from institutions that operate on a quarter system calendar are transferred by multiplying the quarter hours by two-thirds in order to equal semester credits.

-- Not all transfer credits will apply toward every major. - If you are eligible for AP, CLEP, IB, or high school dual enrollment transfer credit, official transcripts should be provided to the Office of Admissions during the application process.
-A complete list of transfer credit by exam is located at gmu.edu/admissions-aid/apply-now/how-apply/ transfer/transfer-credit-policy.
+- Not all transfer credits will apply toward every major. - If you are eligible for AP, CLEP, IB, or high school dual enrollment transfer credit, official transcripts should be sent directly from the organization, college, or university to Mason's Office of Admissions at ugtrans@gmu.edu during the application process.
+A complete list of transfer credit by exam is located at gmu.edu/freshman/ requirements/exam-credit.